Last updated : January 20, 2025

 When determining a refusal did occur, provide the employee with a list of Substance Abuse Professionals (SAP) nearby.
 The employee is responsible for contacting the SAP and beginning the return to duty process.

-Generally speaking though, if your state allows you to drug test your employees, you can terminate them if they refuse to take a drug test.
+Generally speaking though, if your state allows you to drug test your employees, you can terminate an employee if they refuse to take a drug test.
+Moreover, like the DOT, you can stipulate what warrants a refusal to test.

 Just because someone believes they’re capable of functioning normally on the job even if they’ve used drugs doesn’t make it true.
-Employers have every right to continue drug testing in the workplace for safety’s sake.
+Employers have every right to drug test in the workplace for the sake of their entire workforce—and anyone else who comes into contact with them during the course of the workday.
+That includes assuming the worst about an employee who refuses to take a company drug test and sending them on their way.